llancruzz/share-story/README.md

 ### Python Modules and Packages/Frameworks Used

-- Built-in Packages/Modules
+- Built-in Packages/Modules:
-  - [smtplib](https://docs.python.org/3/library/smtplib.html#smtplib.SMTPException) - Used to import SMTPException used when catching errors sending emails.
-  - [datetime](https://docs.python.org/3/library/datetime.html) - Used to get current time in a timezone aware format to use when updating tickets.
+  - [datetime](https://docs.python.org/3/library/datetime.html) - Used to get current time in a timezone aware format to use when updating comments.
   - [os](https://docs.python.org/3/library/os.html) - This module provides a portable way of using operating system dependent functionality.

 - External Python Packages